-Despite the disruption to business in general due to the COVID-19 pandemic, Rexit recognises the importance of ensuring sustainability in its business and during the current financial period invested in acquiring new equipment to upgrade our assets and migrate to a Tier 3 data center at TM One, Brickfields.
-This upgrade gives the needed quality assurance to our clients inclusive of potential clients of excellent service with 99.50% uptime which will strengthen Rexit's competitive edge in the provision of secure, dependable, trustworthy, reliable service and more importantly service availability 24x7 to our clients.
+Rexit recognizes the importance of ensuring sustainability in its business and have invested in new equipment to upgrade our assets as well as migrating to a Tier3 data centre at TM One, Brickfields.
+These upgrades give the needed quality assurance to our existing and potential customers of our service excellence with 99.50% uptime thus strengthening Rexit's competitive edge in the provision of secure, dependable, trustworthy, reliable services and more importantly service availability 24x7 to our customers.

-Rexit has also upgraded some assets at our Disaster Recover Centre (DRC) in a separate location in Cyberjaya which will ensure the continuity of the operations to our clients in the event of any significant disruptive events at our production data centre at TM One, Brickfields.
-In addition, Rexit has an agreement with a company whereby we could move other essential operations to in the event the main office becomes inoperable.
+Rexit has also upgraded some assets at our Disaster Recover Centre ("DRC") in a separate location in Cyberjaya.
+This will ensure the continuity of our operations in the event of any significant disruptive incidents at our production data centre at TM One, Brickfields.